Winston Davis

 Winston Walter Davis (born 18 September 1958) is a West Indian former cricketer.
+He was a part of the West Indian squad which finished as runners-up at the 1983 Cricket World Cup.

 Domestic career

 Davis gradually established himself as a bowler, taking 5–42 against Trinidad and Tobago in the 1981/82 Shell Shield, and he was signed by Glamorgan for the 1982 English season to replace the injured Ezra Moseley.
 Despite sending down rather too many no-balls at times, Davis finished the season with 42 first-class wickets and was retained for the following season.

 Returning to Glamorgan after World Cup, Davis had another successful season, taking 52 wickets at 26.71 from 15 first-class matches, including three five-wicket innings hauls.
 1984 was a successful season for Davis: he took 62 first-class wickets at 27.82 apiece and was unlucky not to be retained by Glamorgan for the following season; they decided instead to employ a certain Javed Miandad.

 In 1985/86 Davis played Sheffield Shield cricket in Australia for Tasmania with moderate success.

 In 1987 he returned to English county cricket with Northamptonshire.
 For three years he found considerable success, taking a total of 195 wickets at 25.46; his career-best first-class bowling figures of 7-52 came in 1988 in the first innings of the County Championship game against Sussex – noteworthy also for the fact that Davis and David Capel (3-59) bowled unchanged throughout the 32.5 overs of that innings.

 Davis endured a final, less than happy, season with Northamptonshire in 1990: he averaged above 60 with the ball in both first-class and one-day cricket, and went for more than five an over in the latter form of the game.
 His final bowling spell for his county, in the Championship game against Essex, was a disastrous 5-0-37-0 as Graham Gooch and John Stephenson ran riot.
 With that, Davis bowed out of county cricket for good, and in 1990/91 he went to play for Wellington in New Zealand.
 It proved a shrewd choice as Davis took 20 first-class wickets at 19.50 in just five matches.
 After that, there were a couple of exhibition matches against his old county of Glamorgan in 1991, and 54 not out for a World XI against the West Indians at Scarborough, before he returned to the Caribbean for three final domestic games.
 He did little in any of them, and retired from cricket.